amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/braket_local.rst

         qml.CNOT(wires=[0, 1])
         return qml.expval(qml.PauliZ(0)), var(qml.PauliZ(1))

-When executed, the circuit with perform the computation on the local computer.
+When executed, the circuit will perform the computation on the local machine.

 >>> circuit(0.2, 0.1, 0.3)
 array([0.97517033, 0.04904283])